 Dr. Justin W. Patchin, Co-Director of the Cyberbullying Research Center

-Dr. Patchin is an Associate Professor of Criminal Justice in the Department of Political Science at the University of Wisconsin-Eau Claire.
+Dr. Patchin is a Professor of Criminal Justice in the Department of Political Science at the University of Wisconsin-Eau Claire.
 He received his Ph.D. and M.S. in Criminal Justice from Michigan State University and his B.S. in Sociology with an emphasis in Criminal Justice from the University of Wisconsin-Superior.
 He has presented on various topics relating to juvenile justice, school violence, policy and program evaluation, and adolescent Internet use and misuse at academic conferences and training seminars across the United States.
 His first book The Family Context of Childhood Delinquency explores the role of parenting in the prevention and intervention of serious delinquent behaviors of children.
 Since 2002, his research has focused on adolescent behavior online.
 His award-winning book Bullying Beyond the Schoolyard: Preventing and Responding to Cyberbullying (co-authored with Sameer Hinduja) examines the ways adolescents use technology to cause harm to their peers (and what adults can do about it).
-Dr. Patchin has recently published Cyberbullying Prevention and Response: Expert Perspectives and School Climate 2.0: Preventing Cyberbullying and Sexting One Classroom at a Time (both also co-authored with Sameer Hinduja).
+Dr. Patchin also co-authored Cyberbullying Prevention and Response: Expert Perspectives and School Climate 2.0: Preventing Cyberbullying and Sexting One Classroom at a Time with Sameer Hinduja.
+Their most recent book Words Wound: Delete Cyberbullying and Make Kindness Go Viral, written for teens, was published in December of 2013.
 He has also published in a number of academic and professional journals and magazines.
 Dr. Patchin has spoken at the White House and the FBI Academy, and has appeared on CNN, NPR, and in the New York Times to discuss issues related to teens use and misuse of technology.

-Together, Dr. Hinduja and Dr. Patchin have written numerous articles and have presented nationally and internationally to over 100,000 educators on the topics of cyberbullying and other forms of teen technology misuse.
-Their research has involved data from approximately 14,000 youth regarding their experiences with cyberbullying offending and victimization.
+Together, Dr. Hinduja and Dr. Patchin have written seven books and numerous articles in professional and academic publications and have presented nationally and internationally to hundreds of thousands of educators on the topics of cyberbullying, sexting, and other forms of teen technology use and misuse.
+Their research has involved data from nearly 20,000 youth regarding their experiences with cyberbullying offending and victimization.
 Their work has been featured in many national and international news programs and outlets.
 They are currently partnering with school administrators at a number of different districts to explore the nature of traditional and online victimization among their student body.
 In addition, they have given presentations to thousands of educators, counselors, law enforcement, parents, and youth on how to prevent and address the school-based consequences of cyberbullying.
 Finally, they have served as an expert witness and consulted with attorneys on cases involving cyberbullying.
 If you would like copies of their work, please contact them.